hartsfield/entersoftdev/README.md

 scalable, production-ready web applications.

-This guide describes the process of creating a dynamic web application using the `go` programming language, implementing a novel application architecture we've termed the `bolt architecture`.
+This guide describes the process of creating a dynamic web application using the `go` programming language, implemented in a novel application architecture we've termed the `bolt architecture`.
 We will describe the process of running this application locally, and streamlining seamless deployments to `Google Cloud Platform`.